Glassell’s Lugworm

 Glassell’s Lugworm, Arenicola glasselli

-Glassell’s Lugworm Cast, Arenicola glasselli.
+Glassell’s Lugworm cast, Arenicola glasselli.
 Photograph taken during an extreme low tide event on the beach of Loreto Bay, Baja California Sur, June 2024.
 Identification courtesy of Bob Hillis, Ivins, Utah.

 Morphology: Glassell’s Lugworms are segmented worms that are similar in appearance to common earthworms.
 They are bilaterally symmetrical and divided into an abdomen, a thorax, and a small head.
 The head lacks eyes or appendages.
 Along their sides, they have paired, branched, parapodia (unjointed lateral outgrowths), which bear chaetae (bristles).
 They are reddish brown to blackish in color.
 Glassell’s Lugworms reach a maximum of 9.0 cm (3.5 inches) in length.